-In view of the implementation of the Internal Control Standards, and in order to ensure an alignment between the objectives of the Agency and the functioning, activities and plans of the IT section, in 2013 the Agency formally adopted an overall ICT Strategy, which has subsequently been endorsed by the Administrative Board.
+In view of the implementation of the ICSs, and to ensure an alignment between the objectives of the Agency and the functioning, activities and plans of the IT section, in 2013 the Agency formally adopted an overall ICT strategy, which has subsequently been endorsed by the Administrative Board.

 Its long-term objective is to ensure that all the necessary ICT infrastructure and services required by staff to perform their duties are in place and that all new information systems are approved on the basis of a vision document.
-The ICT Strategy has been prepared taking into account the rules that apply to EU Agencies.
+The ICT strategy has been prepared taking into account the rules that apply to EU agencies.

-ICS 8: Processes and Procedures
+ICS 8: Processes and procedures

-ICS 13 Accounting and Financial Reporting
+ICS 13: Accounting and financial reporting

-1) Guidelines for Budgeting
+1) Guidelines for budgeting

-In order to enhance the description of the budgetary process and of the budgeting methodology, ensuring consistent approach to the implementation of procedures and clarity of financial decision-making, the Agency has developed and published detailed internal Guidelines for budgeting.
-The Guidelines strike a better balance between transparency, on the one side, and the principles of sound financial management (economy, effectiveness and efficiency), on the other side.
+To enhance the description of the budgetary process and of the budgeting methodology, ensuring a consistent approach to the implementation of procedures and clarity of financial decision making, the Agency has developed and published detailed internal guidelines for budgeting.
+The guidelines strike a better balance between transparency, on the one side, and the principles of sound financial management (economy, effectiveness and efficiency), on the other side.
 They provide a comprehensive description of the budgeting process in the Agency from the planning stage to implementation and monitoring of budget execution.
-The Guidelines present a clear allocation of the responsibilities, internal deadlines, expected outputs, and methodological support to the actors involved, as well as support for budget line managers for the introduced zero line-item budgeting.
+The guidelines present a clear allocation of the responsibilities, internal deadlines, expected outputs and methodological support to the actors involved, as well as support for budget line managers for the newly-introduced zero line-item budgeting.